 You need a minimum screen resolution of about 700 pixels width to see our exercises.
 This is because they contain diagrams and tables which would not be viewable easily on a mobile phone or small laptop.
 Please use a larger tablet, notebook or desktop computer, or change your screen resolution settings.

-It's the first of November 2020, and you haven't done ANY Christmas shopping.
+Imagine now that It's the first of November 2020, and you haven't done ANY Christmas shopping.
 Also: